bcli12/cse15l-lab-reports/lab-report-1-week-2.md

 $ ssh-keygen
 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/username/.ssh/id_rsa): /Users/username/.ssh/id_rsa Enter passphrase (empty for no passphrase): (press enter) Enter same passphrase again: (press enter again)
-Your identification has been saved in /Users/username/.ssh/id_rsa.
+Enter file in which to save the key (/Users/username/.ssh/id_rsa): /Users/username/.ssh/id_rsa Enter passphrase (empty for no passphrase): (press enter/return) Enter same passphrase again: (press enter/return again) Your identification has been saved in /Users/username/.ssh/id_rsa.
 Your public key has been saved in /Users/username/.ssh/id_rsa.pub.
 The key fingerprint is: